MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 <!-- :::editable-content name="description"::: -->
 Copy files to Azure Blob Storage or virtual machines.

-This version of the task supports Workload Identity Federation and does not support SAS tokens.
+This version of the task supports Workload Identity Federation and uses Azure RBAC to access Azure Storage.
+As a result of us using Azure RBAC, SAS tokens are no longer used.
 For more information, see the [Remarks](#remarks) section.
 <!-- :::editable-content-end::: -->

 :::moniker-end